duyvt6663/QPetriNet/README.md

 Petrinet application that:
 * Animates petrinet.
 * Performs computations.
-* Layouts Reachability graphs.
+* Layouts Coverability graphs.
 ---
 This application employs:
 * Qt/C++ to manage the UI.
 * Graphviz library to layout graph hierarchically.
-* Reachability algorithm to find a coverage graph for the petri net.
+* Reachability algorithm to find a Coverability graph for petri nets.
 More detail in **Section 7** of the report.
 ---
 It is the author's first desktop application project.
 ## How to run